 While Monday, Tuesday, and Wednesday of Holy Week may not have significant traditions, Holy Monday celebrates Joseph's life and Jesus Christ's symbolic cursing of the fig tree.
 Holy Tuesday marks the parable of the 10 virgins, while Holy Wednesday celebrates Mary Magdalene.

 On Holy Thursday, Greeks dye eggs red to symbolise the blood of Christ and the renewal of life.
 Children often decorate the eggs while koulourakia (biscuits), and tsoureki (sweet bread) are baked in observance of the day.

 The most formidable tradition of Holy Week occurs on Holy Friday morning with the decoration of the Epitaphios, a wooden structure carrying an icon of Christ.
 The evening procession of the Epitaphios takes place in the streets surrounding the church, accompanied by melancholic church bells ringing throughout the day.

-The spirit is massively uplifted on Holy Saturday.
-Christ is resurrected at midnight and the church bells ring happily.
-People gather at the church at nighttime with white candles, with children being gifted with their own decorated lambatha (paschal candle) by their godparents.
-Children usually keep their candles to reuse again at other special liturgies like baptisms and weddings.The climax happens at midnight, the moment of Christ’s resurrection, with the priest announcing ‘Xristos Anesti’ (Christ has risen).
+The spirit is uplifted on Holy Saturday when Christ is resurrected at midnight, and church bells ring happily.
+People gather at the church at nighttime with white candles and receive decorated lambathas (paschal candles) from their godparents.
+The candles are then lit by the priest’s candle, known as the ‘holy flame’.The climax happens at midnight, the moment of Christ’s resurrection, with the priest announcing ‘Xristos Anesti’ (Christ has risen).